 (Unsurprisingly, not the only Viennese street named after a composer)

-The short street named in Bruckner’s honour lies close to the Musikverein concert venue (see above) and includes the French embassy with its rather distinctive Art Nouveau architecture.
+The short street named in Bruckner’s honour lies close to the Musikverein concert venue and the Karlskriche church that hosted his funeral service.

 Bruckner star